BigPolarBear1/factorization/README.md

 TIME TO TEACH NAZIS SOME RESPECT.
 THE TIME HAS COME!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 No more secrets.

+Don't worry gays, we're going to make math cool again and destroy nazis.
+Cryptology for everyone.
+The age of the cipherpunk is here.
+Or whatever.
+Fuck it all.
+I'm dead already.
+This entire project has been a suicide run.
+Nothing left to lose.
+Going down in a blaze of (math) glory.
+Hahahaa.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.